 A varicocele is associated with a dilation of one of the veins in the testicle, very similarly to what happens with varicose veins on the legs.
 It is one of the most frequent causes of infertility in men and is is most commonly seen in the left testicle.
 It usually does not cause any symptoms, although some men may report a slight discomfort or increased heat in the area.

-What to do: Generally, treatment is not necessary.
+How to treat: Generally, treatment is not necessary.
 Severe pain can be assessed in a hospital setting and is usually treated with analgesics like acetaminophen.
 The doctor may recommend the use of special compression underwear to support the scrotum closer to the body, although some cases may require surgical repair.

 3. Epididymitis